-In Years 9, 10 and 11, all students follow individual timetables consisting of English, English Literature, Core and Additional Science or the three Single Sciences: Biology, Chemistry and Physics, Mathematics, Physical Education, Ethics and Philosophy, PSHE/Citizenship and other subjects chosen from: Art, Business and Enterprise Computer Science, Dance, Drama, Food Technology, Geography, Health and Social Care, History, Information Technology, Media Studies, Modern Foreign Languages, Music, GCSE PE, Product Design and Philosophy and Ethics.
+In Years 9, 10 and 11, all students follow individual timetables consisting of English, English Literature, Core and Additional Science or the three Single Sciences: Biology, Chemistry and Physics, Mathematics, Physical Education, Ethics and Philosophy, PSHE/Citizenship and other subjects chosen from: Art, Business and Enterprise, Computer Science, Drama, Food Technology, Geography, Health and Social Care, History, Information Technology, Media Studies, Modern Foreign Languages, Music, GCSE PE, Product Design and Philosophy and Ethics.

 Details are made available about options mid-way through Year 8, when parents will be consulted about these optional subjects.

 All students in Years 9, 10 and 11 have a one hour period of PSHE/Citizenship per fortnight.
 PSHE/Citizenship equips children and young people with the knowledge, understanding and skills to play an active part in society as informed citizens who are socially and morally responsible and respect traditional British values.

 To view information on individual departments click on the subject below:

 At Haydock High School our mission is to care for and support

 each student so that they fulfil their potential, make outstanding progress and become successful learners, confident individuals and responsible citizens.
 We will be relentless in developing our skills, and work with our parents, Governors and wider partners to ensure that every student is known, contributes to our community and is

 fulfilled in achieving their ambitions.

 The pace of curriculum change continues to accelerate, for example introducing a more flexible Key Stage 3.
 Our constant planning offers confidence for successful delivery and assessment of these areas.